YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 For a comprehensive discussion of YottaDB source and object file management, refer to the $ZROUTINES section in the Programmer's Guide.

-When $ydb_chset is set to UTF-8, ydbprofile sets ydb_routines to something like this:
+When $ydb_chset is set to UTF-8, ydb_env_set sets ydb_routines to something like this:

 .. parsed-literal::
    $ydb_dir/$gtmver/o/utf8*($ydb_dir/$gtmver/r $ydb_dir/r) $ydb_dist/plugin/o/utf8($ydb_dist/plugin/r) $ydb_dist/libgtmutil.so $ydb_dist

-Note that ydbprofile sets $ydb_dist in UTF-8 mode to the utf8 subdirectory of the YottaDB installation directory.
-If you have installed any plugins that include shared libraries, the ydbprofile script includes those.
-For example, with the POSIX and ZLIB plugins installed on a 64-bit platform, ydb_dir set to /home/jdoe1 and YottaDB installed in /opt/yottadb/r1.10, ydbprofile would set ydb_routines to:
+Note that ydb_env_set sets $ydb_dist in UTF-8 mode to the utf8 subdirectory of the YottaDB installation directory.
+If you have installed any plugins that include shared libraries, the ydb_env_set script includes those.
+For example, with the POSIX and ZLIB plugins installed on a 64-bit platform, ydb_dir set to /home/jdoe1 and YottaDB installed in /opt/yottadb/r1.10, ydb_env_set would set ydb_routines to:

 .. parsed-literal::
    /home/jdoe1/.yottadb/r1.10/o*(/home/jdoe1/.yottadb/r1.10/r /home/jdoe1/.yottadb/r) /usr/lib/yottadb/r1.10/plugin/o/_POSIX.so /usr/lib/yottadb/r1.10/plugin/o/_ZLIB.so /usr/lib/yottadb/r1.10/plugin/o(/usr/lib/yottadb/r1.10/plugin/r) /usr/lib/yottadb/r1.10/libgtmutil.so /usr/lib/yottadb/r1.10

 .. note::
-   This scenario of sourcing ydbprofile is only for the sake of example.
-Consult your system administrator before implementing ydbprofile for a multi-user environment.
+   This scenario of sourcing ydb_env_set is only for the sake of example.
+Consult your system administrator before implementing ydb_env_set for a multi-user environment.

-ydbprofile creates the following aliases:
+ydb_env_set creates the following aliases:

 .. parsed-literal::
    alias dse="$ydb_dist/dse"